Diocese of Tirunelveli of the Church of South India: Issues in 2017

+Gabriel Jesudas, the court has ordered immediate election.
+Contrary to the order, the Diocese election was not conducted and the office bearers took charge informally.
+Then the Bishop/TDTA Chairman Rt.Rev.
+JJ Christudoss has complained about it to the ROC-Chennai and following that the ROC-Chennai has marked the company TDTA as dispute on 02 Nov 2017.

 Issues in 2015

-In November 2015, the Tirunelveli diocese increased the annual membership amount (in Tamil : Kanikkai) from Rs 100 to Rs 500.
-The retirement age of the pastors also increased by the CSI synod from 65 to 67, and correction was made in the rule to permit pastors to remove someone from the diocese.
+In November 2015, the Tirunelveli diocese increased the annual membership amount (in Tamil: Kanikkai) from Rs 100 to Rs 500.
+The retirement age of the pastors also increased by the CSI synod from 65 to 67, and a correction was made in the rule to permit pastors to remove someone from the diocese.
 Against all these decisions, members raised their voices.
 They requested to take a vote to implement these changes, but the Bishop ignored them and said that these changes are acceptable without proper voting.
 The members have thrown chairs to display their opposition.
 Due to the decision to increase the retirement age, J J Christdoss's retirement age also increased.

 Issues in 2014

 In 2014, one school teacher committed suicide as she was transferred.
 The diocese management was blamed for this.

 2008 Issues

 In 2008, the then administration led by a bus company owner rigged the election and but were eventually defeated in the election.